 Pollard, Joseph Victor (1985) Tuning and temperament in southern Germany to the end of the seventeenth century.
 PhD thesis, University of Leeds.

 Text (Volume 2 : appendices)

 |Item Type:||Thesis (PhD)|

-|Department:||The University of Leeds > Faculty of Performance, Visual Arts and Communications (Leeds) > School of Music (Leeds)|
+|Academic Units:||The University of Leeds > Faculty of Performance, Visual Arts and Communications (Leeds) > School of Music (Leeds)|

 |Date Deposited:||12 Feb 2010 11:31|